 You’ve heard the old saying, “no one is perfect.”
-Each of us has our own strengths and weaknesses and different ways that we behave around others.
-Some of them, like the Type Four’s creativity or the Type Two’s natural sense of compassion, are talents to be developed.
+Each of us has our own strengths and weaknesses and different ways that we behave around others, and the Enneagram often makes these starkly apparent.
+Some of our Enneatype qualities, like the Type Four’s creativity or the Type Two’s natural sense of compassion, are talents to be developed.
 But we all have some areas where we could use some improvement.
 For Type 3 and Type 7, that trait is empathy.
 So why is it so difficult for these types of people to understand and experience someone else’s feelings?
 And is there anything they can do to change it?

 In a recent study in the Korean Journal of Medical Education, researchers examined the empathy levels of medical students using the Enneagram.
 They found that Type Three students scored the lowest on empathy and Type Sevens scored the lowest on compassionate care.
 The researchers hoped that developing an awareness of their personality with the Enneagram might help these student doctors develop their empathy for their patients and learn to become more compassionate.